Raven logo

 Test my notes

 No email.
 No signup.
-Finder, grep, backups, git, Claude, export cost.
+Finder, grep, backups, git, Companion, export cost.

 Test the app you use now.